dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 ### Creating a blog post

-Now that we have made a member restricted area of the site, lets allow the authenticated users to create a new blog post.
+Now that we have made a member restricted area of the site, let's allow the authenticated users to create a new blog post.

-Lets create a new file: `src/AppBundle/Form/EntryFormType.php` and paste the following into there:
+Let's create a new file: `src/AppBundle/Form/EntryFormType.php` and paste the following into there:

 ```php
 <?php